-This post was written by Candace Chewning, Mayor’s Office of Labor.
+This post was written by Candace Chewning, Director of Outreach and Communications, Philadelphia Department of Labor.

 Certain Philadelphia workers have new protections during the COVID-19 pandemic.
 These employees include health care employees and people who work for employers with 500 employees or more.

 On September 9, 2020, Philadephia’s sick leave law was amended so that certain health care employees are compensated in the event they contract a communicable disease during a pandemic or epidemic event, all under certain terms and conditions.

 Health care employers are required to provide certain health care employees and pool employees with paid sick leave when they miss work and test positive for COVID-19.
 This includes hospitals, nursing homes, and home health providers.

 Health care employees include service employees, health care professionals, per diem employees, and other full-time and part-time employees who work for health care employers.

 In order to qualify for this additional COVID-19 pandemic paid sick leave, the health care employee must have tested positive for COVID-19 and worked for the employer at least 40 hours in the three months prior to contracting COVID-19.